-The Graduate School application, which is required for the M.A. and certificate programs, is conveniently located online at signumuniversity.org/admissions/apply/.
+The Graduate School application process, which is required for the M.A. and graduate diploma programs, is described at this link.

 If you already have your Bachelor’s degree, you can submit your application online.
 Be sure to have the following details available when completing your application: